JeyJey21/Image-Size-in-Bytes/README.md

 # Image-Size-in-Bytes
+Code used for SEO, to get the size of the images in bytes

+To install the 'requests' module, you can use the following command in your command prompt or terminal:

+pip install requests

+Make sure you have Python and pip (Python package installer) installed on your system, and that they are properly configured in your system's environment variables.
+After executing the command, pip will download and install the 'requests' module from the Python Package Index (PyPI).
+Note: If you're using a virtual environment, make sure it is activated before running the command to ensure that the module is installed within the correct environment.

-Code used for SEO, to get the size of the images in bytes The code you provided is a Python script that utilizes the 'requests' module to obtain the size of images from a list of URLs.
+The code you provided is a Python script that utilizes the 'requests' module to obtain the size of images from a list of URLs.

 Here's a breakdown of how the code works: